 Improving outcomes for older persons resulted from two research programs.

-- Research associated with older persons accessing residential care and care facility nutrition and hydration concerns was funded by CSU and conducted by Prof. Maree Bernoth, A/Prof Elaine Dietsch, and Dr Carmel Davies.
+- Research associated with older persons accessing residential care and care facility nutrition and hydration concerns was funded by Charles Sturt University and conducted by Prof. Maree Bernoth, A/Prof Elaine Dietsch, and Dr Carmel Davies.

 - The SASI assessment model was developed in collaboration with the Hobart District Nursing Service who also funded the research.
-CSU researchers Prof. Maree Bernoth, A/Prof Oliver Burmeister, Prof. Mark Morrison and A/Prof Zahid Islam conducted the research.
+Charles Sturt University researchers Prof. Maree Bernoth, A/Prof Oliver Burmeister, Prof. Mark Morrison and A/Prof Zahid Islam conducted the research.

 “The challenge of aged care abuse is a passion for Dr Bernoth.
 In being able to change attitudes of the Facility Providers, Clinicians and staff to see better outcomes in care provided for the elderly and their families”